athomasq/athomasq.github.io/categories/hikari/syndicates.md

 * The syndicate administrator charges a fixed one-time setup fee -- typically, $8k to $15k -- to handle all legal, tax/accounting, software, compliance and regulatory expenses over the life of the investment.

-* The syndicate lead charges an annual fee -- typically, 0.5-2% of the syndicate size, over a 7 to 10 year investment lifespan -- to cover their own expenses and time invested.
+* The syndicate lead charges an annual fee -- typically, 0-2% of the syndicate size, over a 7 to 10 year investment lifespan -- to cover their own expenses, time and effort.

 * The syndicate lead receives a success fee or "carry" -- typically, 20% of all profits after the initial investment plus all fees have been repaid.